otrebski/sbt-flaky/README.md

 ## How it works.
-Command `flaky` execute `test` task mulitplie times.
-After every test iteration, test results from `./target/test-reports` is moved to `./target/flaky-report/<ITERATION>`.
-Test taks is run for X times, for X minutes or untill first failing test task.
+Command `flaky` execute `test` task multiple times.
+After every test iteration, test results from `./target/test-reports` is moved to `./target/flaky-test-reports/<ITERATION>`.
+Test task is run for X times, for X minutes or until first failing test task.
 All tests results are used to calculate success ratio for every test.

 ## Example report